ArduPilot/ardupilot_wiki/common/source/docs/common-object-avoidance-landing-page.rst

 Object Avoidance
 ================

-Ardupilot supports several kinds of object avoidance.
+ArduPilot supports several kinds of object avoidance.
 Avoidance of Airborne Vehicles (ADSB) and Object Avoidance (Object/Ground/Ceiling).

 Supported types vary with vehicle (Plane only supports ADSB).
 Some kinds of avoidance require external hardware, such as ADSB receivers or  Rangefinders.